Correctly storing your automated external defibrillators (AEDs) is very important.

 It can also protect these pricey yet priceless life-saving devices from damage due to environmental conditions.

-This guide explores the best ways to store your AED.
+This guide outlines the most effective methods for storing your AED.
 We’ll cover options for inside and outside storage and considerations and best practices for keeping the AED secure, easy to see, and working well.

 Key Considerations When Choosing the Best AED Storage Option